isaacmacario2/QR-EX-RLS/README.md

 # How to use

 Download this repository and leave all the codes in the same folder.
-For DPD applications use isaacmacario2/DPD repository.
+For DPD applications use isaacmacario2/DPD repository (https://github.com/isaacmacario2/DPD).

 # Main references